-In these PPP “negotiations”, the Portuguese State is paying 18 billion euros for 5.5 billion euros worth of work.
-The highway sections were contracted to PPP at 160,000 euros/year per kilometer, when the public company Estradas de Portugal could do exactly the same work for only 3,000 euros/kilometer. (!!!)
+In these PPP “negotiations”, the Portuguese state is paying 18 billion euros for 5.5 billion euros worth of work.
+The highway sections have been contracted to PPP at 160,000 euros/year per kilometer, while the public company Estradas de Portugal could do exactly the same work for only 3,000 euros/kilometer. (!!!)

 As for the result of the Portuguese judicial investigations, which lasted ELEVEN years, the Public Ministry “allowed” to prescribe charges and the former rulers do not go to court, as always!
 Don’t worry, because Portugal is a rule of law state and a democracy! (sarc.)